liamgrankin/Bellabeat-Case-Study/README.md

 colnames(daily_activity)
 nrow(daily_activity)
 ```
 After exploring the csvs in Excel, it appears that the dailyActivity_merged file is a wide table containing information from several of the other CSVs.
 Let's take a look at the Daily Activity, Sleep, and Weight tables.
+In order to view the data in its totality, I combined the two months into one dataframe.
 ```
 weight_1 <- read_csv("C:/Users/liamg/OneDrive/Documents/capstone/weightLogInfo_merged.csv")
 weight_2 <- read_csv("C:/Users/liamg/OneDrive/Documents/capstone/weightLogInfo_merged_2.csv")